fekerr/myflaskapp/README.md

 ## Installation

+A simple Dockerfile has been constructed to define a container to hold the app and support files.

 To use this template, your computer needs:
 - Docker

 The Dockerfile uses Python3.

+Some links:
 - [Python 2 or 3](https://python.org)
 - [Pip Package Manager](https://pypi.python.org/pypi)